Psalm 84: Catholicism

 The psalm is part of the Catholic rite of dedication of churches and altars.

 Coptic Orthodoxy

 In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext.

 Protestantism

-Just like in Catholicism, Psalm 84 was recommended for ceremonies to dedicate churches.
+As in Catholicism, Psalm 84 was recommended for ceremonies to dedicate churches.
 The psalm has also been used for anniversaries of the dedication of churches, such as the 50th Kirchweihfest of the rebuilt Luisenkirche in Berlin-Charlottenburg, and the commemoration of 500 years Reformation in Munich.
 It is often the subject of sermons at such occasions, as by Jürgen Seidl in a service on 7 May 2006, celebrating 125 years of the Dreikönigskirche in Frankfurt, with the performance of Bach's cantata Gott der Herr ist Sonn und Schild, BWV 79, which quotes from it.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the sixteenth day of the month.